Scotch Bonnet

 Flavor Profile

-Tropical fruit undertones reminiscent of citrus, apricot, and stone fruits
+Subtle tropical fruit notes reminiscent of mango, citrus, and stone fruits beneath the heat

 Seasonality